quorom/RFK-Diffusion-Map/README.md

 K(i,j) = sum of number of times i and j end at the same node of a tree / total number of trees.
 This will be come our probability matrix P in diffusion.

-We'll demonstrate the difference's by taking the MNIST dataset, performing, PCA, ISM, Regular Diffusion Map, and the Random Forest Kernel Diffusion Map.
+TODO Demonstrate the difference's by taking the MNIST dataset, performing, PCA, ISM, Regular Diffusion Map, and the Random Forest Kernel Diffusion Map.